 Now…….not wanting to contradict what I have said above, MRI is still a ‘unique’ experience.
 MRI is not something that most people undergo very often and therefore, feelings of apprehension and perhaps even nerves should be expected.
 Even the hardiest of submariners (or even MRI radiographers) would lay down on an MRI scanner and find it a little unusual (believe me, I can talk from experience having been a guinea pig for countless new scans over the years.)
 This is not because MRI scans are dangerous, or even particularly scary.
 It is just an unusual experience in which our natural and normal reaction is to be at least a little cautious of what is happening around us.
 Feelings of claustrophobia before and during an MRI scan is normal, but most people adapt quickly.

-So what can I expect?
+So what can I expect from an MRI scan?

 As I mentioned previously, MRI scanners such as the ones we use in our imaging units in Queen Square and Chenies Mews, are now more comfortable and designed specifically to make the task of getting through an MRI scan more manageable for the patient.
 Modern scanners such as ours are much wider, fully lit, ventilated and open at both ends (we have all heard from a next door neighbour who went into a ‘tunnel’ which was closed at one end!)
 In fact, scanners have always been open at both ends.
 It is just that older scanners were deeper than they are now so the end of the bore was not so visible from the patient’s perspective.

-For many scans (depending on the area being imaged), a patient can now be positioned in a ‘feet first’ position, so that the patient’s head doesn’t have to enter the scanner.
+For many MRI scans (depending on the area being imaged), a patient can now be positioned in a ‘feet first’ position, so that the patient’s head doesn’t have to enter the scanner.
 This can often make a big difference to patients with feelings of claustrophobia and it is always worth asking the radiographer if this might be possible for your scan.
 If it is technically possible, then the radiographer can do this easily.

 MRI scanners do also have the reputation for being noisy machines, and this is something which unfortunately hasn’t changed a great deal.
 Whilst manufacturers are currently developing ‘silent’ scanners, these are a way off from being commonplace and there are some drawbacks.
 However, it is worth remembering that the clicking and buzzing that is produced during an MRI is perfectly normal and nothing to worry about (in fact, the noise means that the scanner is working perfectly and doing exactly what it should be doing in order to produce the best possible scan.)
-To put the noise into perspective, the noise level for a routine scan is a similar level to what you would expect standing beside a busy road.
+To put the noise into perspective, the noise level for a routine MRI scan is a similar level to what you would expect standing beside a busy road.
 The noise can also produce some subtle (and not entirely unpleasant) vibrations in the bed.
 This is again, perfectly normal.
 To protect your ears during the scan and to make it more comfortable for you, you will always be given ear protection for your scan and it is important that this is worn.
 We routinely use foam earplugs in our departments, which reduce the noise to a limit which is well within safe and comfortable margins.

 In many cases, patients can also use special headphones to listen to music during their scan which can help pass the time and reduce feelings of claustrophobia.
 This does depend on the type of scan being performed but it is always worth asking the radiographer for it, if this is something which you feel might help.
 The radiographer will talk to you continuously during the scan via a two way intercom and will keep you fully informed of the scan’s progress from start to finish.
 You may even find that you want to have a snooze in which case you may be want the radiographer to be quiet!
 An emergency buzzer also acts as a backup should you want to stop the scan at any time when it is not possible to speak with the radiographer.
 The patient is always in control of their scan!